diminDDL/diminDDL/README.md

-Welcome, my name is Dmytro I am interested in everything tech and more.
-I mostly do digital electronics with microcontrollers/SoCs, 3D printing, and software development.
-Often I venture out of my comfort zone to learn something new, for example right now I am improving my analog and power electronics skills as well as learning FPGA development.
-If I have an internet connection and time I can pretty much make anything.
+I'm Dmytro, an engineer with a focus on digital electronics, microcontrollers, and software development.
+I spend a lot of my time working on embedded systems, 3D printing projects, and developing custom software.

 <div>